 Travelzoo is quite different from the other sites listed here.
 Instead of booking specific itineraries, you can search broad timelines (this week, next month, this summer, etc.) for deals in your desired destination by either month or season.
 This makes Travelzoo a good fit for people with a budget and time frame, but no firm idea of when or even where they want to go.
 The downside is that if you do have specific plans in mind—for example, you need a flight to Omaha in March—Travelzoo is not likely to be helpful.

-Best Feature: The “search by map” function, which allows you to enter dates or a flexible period and see fares displayed all at once on a map.
+Best Feature: Instead of putting in a certain city as a destination, you can put in a larger region such as Europe or South Africa.
+You’ll then see fares to various cities within that region displayed all at once on a map.
 This can be helpful if you want to go to Europe in April, for example, but don’t have a particular destination in mind.

-Often imitated and frequently duplicated, KAYAK was a game-changer when it launched back in the mid-2000s.
+Often imitated and frequently duplicated, Kayak was a game-changer when it launched back in the mid-2000s.
 And it’s still one of the most powerful metasearch tools available.
 You can also set up fares alerts to track prices over time.
 The interface is noisier than Google Flights thanks to a preponderance of ads, but still easy to use.
+Like Google, it has a flexible search feature that lets you search for good deals to a region like Europe or even simply put in “anywhere.”
+Another handy feature available on many itineraries: an “Our Advice” box that lets you know whether you should buy now or wait, depending on whether Kayak thinks fares will go up or down over the next seven days.

 Best Feature: Its Hacker Fares claim to piece together separate one-way tickets, potentially saving you money compared to similar itineraries, and its wide range of filters, sorting options, and predictive technologies put a lot of tools at travelers’ disposal.

-Momondo giveth, and Momondo taketh away.
-One quirk of Momondo is a lack of transparency around the results.
-The top result in my test search was listed as from a “Major Airline,” which I was only able to identify by matching it to results from other searches.
-One plus: Momondo surfaces results from Southwest … but without prices.
-The results showed flight times and details from the carrier, but the fare was listed as “Unknown Price.”
+Like Kayak, Momondo is a metasearch site that takes you to other sites to make your purchase.
+One plus: Momondo surfaces results from Southwest, including flight times and other details from the carrier … but no prices.
 Only by clicking through to Southwest could I see the fare.
 Still, it’s nice to have a reminder that Southwest is an unlisted option.
 Another plus: Momondo searches for fares from a ton of smaller OTAs, which could lead to a deal that other metasearch tools miss.

 Best Feature: The mention of Southwest is unique to Momondo.
 It gets kudos for flagging a reminder to check a competitor for something it doesn’t offer.

-Lastly, it’s important to remember that this list can be separated into two main types: Booking sites (also called OTAs) that you book directly with as a third party, and aggregators otherwise known as meta-search sites that’ll send you to a booking site to make your transaction.
-The latter is better if you want to using any frequent flyer programs you might belong to and acquire points.
+Lastly, it’s important to remember that this list can be separated into two main types: booking sites (also called OTAs) that you book directly with as a third party, and aggregators otherwise known as metasearch sites that’ll send you to a booking site to make your transaction.
+The latter are better if you want to use any frequent flyer programs you might belong to and acquire points.

 What’s your idea of the best flight booking site?
 Which ones did we miss?
 Comment below.